mamoosV4RL/RTUPT/ReadMe1.md

       z: 0.245

 #### Exposure time
 When new video-bagfiles are recorded or the pose estimator is used for an online application, the exposure time has to be set manually.
-Consider a too small exposure time may lead to tracking losses in bigger distances, while a too big one can lead to a very noisy environment and to tracking losses in closer distances.
+Consider that a too small exposure time may lead to tracking losses in bigger distances, while a too big one can lead to a very noisy environment and to tracking losses at closer distances.

 #### Parameter changes
-When using a provided launch file, some parameter change can have a big impact on the accuracy and the needed estimation time:
+Some parameter change can have a big impact on the accuracy and the needed estimation time:

-	- Number of particles
+* Number of particles

-	- min/max noise in the motion model
+* min/max noise in the motion model

-	- min/max cluster size (detection stage)
+* min/max cluster size (detection stage)

-#### Display images
-Showing the 'image_with_detections' during calculations will lead to a not neglible increase of computational time (bias up to 0.01ms)
+Especially when changing the applied noise in the motion model, be aware that using high values will reduce the influence of the linear prediction and let the noise dominate the pose prediction.

 Run Experiments